 The United Nations works across the world for peace, sustainable development, human rights and the rule of law.
 In this collection of speeches, UN Secretary-General Ban Ki-moon shows the breadth of those efforts, advances and struggles alike, at a time of profound transition for the human family.
 Since taking office in 2007, he has sought to mobilize the international community behind global solutions to urgent challenges ranging from climate change and poverty to armed conflict and the spread of deadly weapons.
 The goal: dignity, freedom and opportunity for all.

-On Wednesday February 21, the Secretary-General met with students and discussed this new book.
+In February, the Secretary-General met with students and discussed this new book.
 Some of our current Worldview participants attended the session, which is available to the public via webcast here.

 UNA Humanitarian of the Year Addresses Key Global Challenges